I wanted to give an ode to all you grinders out there.

 Successful solopreneurs aren’t any more special than we are, and they aren’t “better” than we are.
 They simply had a goal/vision, and ruthlessly pursued it and committed to it.

 What do I mean by this and how does it effect us “normal” folk?

-Well, I found myself getting caught up in these super-successful solopreneurs and people and thinking “wow, it must be amazing to be them.
+Well, I found myself getting caught up in these successful solopreneurs and entrepreneurs and thinking “wow, it must be amazing to be them.
 Maybe one day that’ll be me”.
 But after looking deeper, I realized that I think I am on the same path.